 The only question is, where and under what condition will you spend your forever?
 That is obviously the most compelling question that can ever be asked.
 And compared to the brief time in which we live in this world, compelling beyond any other consideration.
 Every one of us is eternal.
 You will go on as you forever.
 James says that life in this world is a vapor that appears for a little time and vanishes away.
 It's like steam from a boiling kettle, there it is and then it's gone.
 Life in this world is an infinitesimal amount of time compared with eternity.
 You will live forever.
 You will never go out of existence.
 And you will spend that forever in one of two places, heaven or hell, and those are the only two places.
 There is no other place.
 There is no purgatory.
 There is no waiting place.
 There is no limbo.
 There is heaven, and there is hell and that is all and you will be in one of those two places through all eternity.
 And you will be conscious that you are there with the full heightening of all your rational faculties running at their maximum.
 And there will be no dulling of your sensibilities and sensitivities and understanding and comprehension as if to somehow mitigate the joys of heaven or ameliorate the pains of hell.

-He is calling people to be disciples of His true disciples, not just curious but committed.
+He is calling people to be disciples of His, true disciples, not just curious but committed.
 He has already said that if you want to come after Me, in the true sense, deny yourself, take up your cross and follow Me, back in chapter 9 verse 23.
 That is to say, deny yourself, your own ambition, your own desires, your own will and submit everything to Me.
-Refuse to associate with the person that you have been up till now.
-Come after Me and declare that I am Lord of your life.
+Refuse to associate with the person that you have been up to now.
+Come after Me.
+Declare that I am Lord of your life.
 Take up a cross, even if I ask you to die, be willing to die.
 And under all conditions, submit in obedience to My will and My Word.
 And that is the hard call but the true call to true discipleship.

 In the midst of the teaching about being a true disciple, the Lord has pulled together seventy of His true disciples and dispatched them out two by two to spread this message of true discipleship, to spread the gospel of salvation through faith in the Messiah who has arrived.
-The seventy have gone out, they've had some success and so we're in the middle of the evangelistic enterprise of Jesus and the twelve apostles and the 70 who were also sent.
+The seventy have gone out.
+They've had some success and so we're in the middle of the evangelistic enterprise of Jesus and the twelve apostles and the seventy who were also sent.

-In the midst of this proclamation of...of the gospel, inviting people to become true followers of Christ, inviting them to self-denial, cross bearing and obedience, inviting them to enter the Kingdom, inviting them to receive the forgiveness of sin, inviting them to eternal life, we come in this text to a very personal conversation, though it happened in a public environment, it was a personal conversation.
+In the midst of this proclamation of...of the gospel, inviting people to become true followers of Christ, inviting them to self-denial, cross-bearing and obedience, inviting them to enter the kingdom, inviting them to receive the forgiveness of sin, inviting them to eternal life, we come in this text to a very personal conversation.
+Though it happened in a public environment, it was a personal conversation.
 This is evangelism one-on-one.
 We have heard Jesus preach in synagogues and outdoors.
 The apostles have gone out two-by-two and preached in towns and villages of Galilee.
-The 70 have gone into all the towns and villages where Jesus would come to visit, preparing the way by peaching the gospel publicly there.
+The seventy have gone into all the towns and villages where Jesus would come to visit, preparing the way by preaching the gospel publicly there.
 Jesus has been preaching most of what we've been going through with some exceptions, has been pubic ministry to groups of people.
 But here we come to a one-on-one encounter between Jesus and a lawyer who asked Him this question.
-And the question is: what do I do to inherit eternal life?
+And the question is: What do I do to inherit eternal life?
 This is the most compelling question.

-But with all of that preaching activity and literally banishing illness, as it were, from the land of Israel by His miracle power and doing miracle after miracle, day after day, to prove that He in fact is the divine Son of God, with all of that the number of true disciples, those who have genuinely believed and embraced the gospel is very, very small.
-We know there are the Twelve, one of them is a false disciple.
-We know there are the 70 whose names are recorded in heaven, verse 20 tells us that.
-So you have at least 81 true believers and there must have been some others who weren't commissioned among the Twelve or the 70.
+But with all of that preaching activity and literally banishing illness, as it were, from the land of Israel by His miracle power, and doing miracle after miracle, day after day, to prove that He in fact is the divine Son of God, with all of that the number of true disciples, those who have genuinely believed and embraced the gospel is very, very small.
+We know there are the twelve.
+One of them is a false disciple.
+We know there are the seventy whose names are recorded in heaven, verse 20 tells us that.
+So you have at least eighty-one true believers and there must have been some others who weren't commissioned among the twelve or the seventy.
 But it's not a huge crowd by any means.
 And later on, when Jesus after His resurrection appears in Galilee to the gathered believers, there are only 500 of them there.
 And when the Holy Spirit falls in the upper room in Jerusalem after the ascension of Jesus, there are only 120 gathered there.
-So by head count, six-seven hundred, maybe a few hundred more, but after all this ministry, all this demonstration of divine power, that's a...that's a small remnant.
+So by head count, 6-700, maybe a few hundred more, but after all this ministry, all this demonstration of divine power, that's a...
+That's a small remnant.
 It certainly fulfills what our Lord said when He said, "The gate is narrow and few there be that find it."
-And He was preaching forgiveness of sin, He was preaching the Kingdom of God.
+And He was preaching forgiveness of sin.
+He was preaching the kingdom of God.
 He was preaching blessing.
 They didn't accept the message because they wouldn't accept the diagnosis that in spite of what they thought of themselves, they were wretched sinners, they were religious hypocrites, and they were on their way to destruction.
 They didn't like the diagnosis so they rejected the cure.

 There are four things required and I'm going to work my way through these with you.
 Number one, if you're going to have an impact on somebody in regard to the gospel of Jesus Christ and the matters of eternal life, they have to have a recognition of eternal life.
 The key word is recognition.
 They have to recognize that they're going to have to live forever.